Leconfield Hall: History

-The building was commissioned to replace a timber framed market house which dated back at least to the 15th century.
+The building was commissioned to replace a timber-framed market house which dated back at least to the 15th century.
 By the late 18th century, the old building had become dilapidated and the lord of the manor, George Wyndham, 3rd Earl of Egremont, whose seat was at Petworth House, decided to demolish the old building and replace it with a new structure on the same site.
 The new building was designed in the neoclassical style, built in ashlar stone and was completed in 1793.

 The design involved a symmetrical main frontage with seven bays facing east onto the Market Square; it was arcaded on the ground floor, so that markets could be held, with an assembly hall on the first floor.
 The first floor was fenestrated with sash windows flanked by pilasters supporting voussoirs, and the central section of three bays, which slightly projected forward, was surmounted by a modillioned pediment with a clock in the tympanum.
-A bust of King William III on a pedestal was created by French sculptor, Honoré Pellé, and installed in a niche on the north side of the building.
-The architectural historian, Nikolaus Pevsner, was impressed with the bust and described it as "one of the finest baroque sculptures in England".
+A bust of King William III on a pedestal was created by French sculptor Honoré Pellé and installed in a niche on the north side of the building.
+The architectural historian Nikolaus Pevsner was impressed with the bust and described it as "one of the finest baroque sculptures in England".

-In the 19th century, the arcading was infilled with round headed windows and building became known as Petworth Town Hall; at that time the assembly room on the first floor was used as a courthouse, while the ground floor was used as a store.
+In the 19th century, the arcading was infilled with round headed windows, and the building became known as Petworth Town Hall; at that time the assembly room on the first floor was used as a courthouse, while the ground floor was used as a store.
 The court room functioned as venue for the manorial court, the court leet, the quarter sessions and the petty sessions.
-Items included in the ground floor store included the local horse-drawn fire engine; a fire bell was placed on the top of the pediment with which to summon the local firemen.
+Items in the ground floor store included the local horse-drawn fire engine; a fire bell for summoning the local firemen was placed on the top of the pediment.
 The building was extended to the rear in a similar style but with a rendered brick finish in 1870.